hylang/hy/docs/language/api.rst

 	101.0

 &key

 &kwargs
-    parameter will contain 0 or more keyword arguments.
+    Parameter will contain 0 or more keyword arguments.

     The following code examples defines a function that will print all keyword arguments and their values.